Tagg, A. Penile problems, Don't Forget the Bubbles, 2013. Available at:

 - Suspected bacterial balanitis – Oral flucloxacillin for 7 days ± topical hydrocortisone 1% for discomfort.
 Topical antibiotics have no proven efficacy.

 Most cases of balanitis are irritant in origin and respond well to simple measures.
 It can be tough to distinguish between irritant and infective forms and so treatment may need to be escalated if simple hygiene methods fail.
-If the symptoms are not improving after 7 says then a penile skin swab should be taken
+If the symptoms are not improving after 7 days then a penile skin swab should be taken

 Children with recurrent or chronic balanitis should be referred to a paediatrician or a dermatologist.